Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: Introduction and main results

 \subsection{Acknowledgements}

-We thank Nikos Zygouras for suggesting the problem and much valuable advice, as well as Dimitris Lygkonis and Rongfeng Sun for useful comments on the draft.
+We thank Nikos Zygouras for suggesting the problem and much valuable advice, as well as Francesco Caravenna, Francis Comets, Dimitris Lygkonis and Rongfeng Sun for useful comments.
+We especially thank Stefan Junk for pointing out an error in an earlier version of the manuscript and the anonymous referees for valuable comments, that helped improving the main result to an invariance principle and simplify the presentation.
 The author acknowledges financial support from EPSRC through grant EP/R513374/1.